bhav09/100dayProgrammingChallenge_LearningPath/README.md

 Points to ponder
 * Follow these things even if you know them do not skip any.
 By following and practicing the ones you already know will help you in making a momentum for the challenge.

-* Resources are being provided in the respective folders.
+* Resources are provided in the respective folders.

 ------------------------------------------------------------------------------------------------------------------------